 Alzheimers is a form of dementia that can affect a person’s thinking, memory, and general behavior.
 Alzheimers is the most common form of dementia and generally worsens as time goes by.
 The progressive decline in mental behavior derives from the nature of the disease.
 It damages and destroys brain cells, which leads to the mental disorder issues already mentioned.
-Time is a major factor with regards to Alzheimers; the number diagnosed with this disease doubles every 5 years after 65 years of age.
+Time is a major factor with regards to Alzheimers; the number diagnosed with this disease doubles every 5 years after 65 years of age, so it is important to keep watch for the signs of Alzheimers in vulnerable populations.

 When Alzheimers is diagnosed early on, there is some hope to prolong the full-onset.
 Even though this disease develops over time, there have been techniques, medications, and procedures developed to help slow the mental digressions as much as possible.
 Time spent with a loved one becomes priceless when this disease is diagnosed – that’s why recognizing the signs of this disease early is very important.